NCAR/ncar-python-tutorial/curricula/z230-pt2_script.md

 So we've moved our common code, the function for reading the file, from both the windchill and heatindex file to its own file.

 And we've made some changes to the function, most notably we've introduced keyword arguments - when you see types={} it means that types is presumed to be an empty dictionary if you don't specify it (and so you don't have to specify it every time you call the function when this keyword isn't relevant).
 Similarly we've specified a filename that is used as long as the user doesn't specify a different file.
+Let's them be in any order.

 We have also added docstrings to the function.
 The "Read data from CU Boulder Weather Station data file" purpose of the function and list of parameters are standard information included in a docstring.